Void48/chatsen/README.md

 - Open the .ipa file with AltStore on your iPhone

 Note: the .ipa file is not signed but will be signed automatically with AltStore on your device.
+**(A more detailed sideloading guide can be found as a pinned message in the #ios channel in the Discord server.)**

 # Build instructions
-To build Chatsen, all you should need is the Flutter SDK on the **master** branch and it's require dependencies for your platform (Android Studio for Android and XCode for iOS).
+To build Chatsen, all you should need is the Flutter SDK on the **master** branch and it's require dependencies for your platform (Android Studio for Android and Xcode for iOS).
 Running the following commands should allow you to build the application successfully:

 ```bash